Skip to main content

 Supporting Where We Can

-Ingleburn R.S.L.
-Club has provided training and support for many Campbelltown Tafe hospitality students.
+Ingleburn RSL Club has provided training and support for many Campbelltown Tafe hospitality students.
 The Club also provides much needed financial support to the Health Research Foundation, Spinal Research Foundation as well as Care flight Helicopter and Legacy.
 The Club also supports the annual Ingleburn and Campbelltown Festivals and provides meals and entertainment for over 300 senior citizens during Senior Citizens week each year.

 The Ingleburn R.S.L.
 Club uses the service of over 50 local businesses.
 The club has always had the policy of supporting local businesses.
 May of those local businesses rely on the Club’s trade and have established valuable business relationships with the Club over the years.